isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 **5. Who is eligible to apply for MTL ‘B’ Syllabus?**

 Students (Express/ Normal Academic Stream) may offer Mother Tongue Language ‘B’ if they meet the following criteria:<br>
-PSLE Score of AL7 or 8 in Standard MTL OR AL B or C in Foundation MTL.<br>
+PSLE Score of AL7 or 8 in Standard MTL OR AL B or C in Foundation MTL.

 <u>Secondary 1 students who wish to opt for MTL ‘B’ will need to apply through their MTL subject teachers by **6 Jan 2023**.</u>

 **6. Does the school provide in-house MTL ‘B’ Syllabus lessons during curriculum hour?**